munificent/craftinginterpreters/book/the-lox-language.md

 <aside name="init">

-Lox is different from C++, Java, and C# which do not inherit constructors, but similar to Smalltalk and Ruby which do.
+Lox is different from C++, Java, and C#, which do not inherit constructors, but similar to Smalltalk and Ruby, which do.

 </aside>

-As in Java, you use `super` for that:
+As in Java, you use `super` for that.

 ```lox
 class Brunch < Breakfast {